ARCHIVE POST: Monsoon is still trading (Jan 2020), but as a takeaway only.

 Bucking this trend, a 2007 addition to the further extent of the High Street was Monsoon.
 Rebuilt on the site of a previous unassuming Indian takeaway, Monsoon is now a large and modern Indian restaurant.
 It has an impressive presence, with big windows revealing to the street outside coloured lighting gleaming on Ikea-style furniture.

-Since 2007 things have continued to go well for Monsoon, and it has become Matt and Cat’s favourite sit-down Indian meal on the entire Island.
+Since 2007 things have continued to go well for Monsoon.
 With consistently good food, a great atmosphere and service, Monsoon has overcome its out-of-the-way location with style.
-M & C are not alone in this view either – you’d be advised to book if you too want to enjoy Monsoon.

 Matt and Cat trotted into Monsoon to give the new place a try.
 A phalanx of waiters immediately moved in and showed them to a table: proudly positioning their visitors right in front of the gleaming new big screen showing Bollywood classics.
 Matt and Cat rather ungratefully elected to sit with their backs to the screen, remarking that otherwise it might be a bit like the Wightlink ferry.
 Good food is not usually made better by television, although possibly the blaring box might distract attention from bad.
 As a consolation, they were pleased to note that Monsoon’s interior is quite softly lit, making for a more intimate atmosphere and a pleasant change from the sometimes clinical bright white lighting of some refurbished curry-houses.
 In fact, as the meal went on they began to realise that the soft coloured lighting was, if anything, too much – it made the curry look a funny colour.